ElianorKap/ENGSCI-263-Project/README.md

   * `JuneUncertainty.py`&emsp;&emsp;&nbsp;&ensp;- this function will perform calculation and generate plots for prediction based on different scenario such as initial gas leakage and doubling the pressure capacity etc
 * Uncertainty
-  * `Model_uncertainty.py` - this function will also quantify and plot the uncertainty of the model as well as constructing a future forecast
+  * `Model_uncertainty.py` - this file will find a posterior distribution for paramter samples, and plot current and forecasted models with uncertainty.
-  * `Model_LPM.py` - this function contains the functions necessary for calculating the values of uncertainty
+  * `lpm3.py` - this file solves ead of the models within the ensemble analytically.
-  * `plotting2.py` - this function contains the function necessary for plotting the uncertainty
+  * `plotting2.py` - this file contains the function necessary for plotting the uncertainty models.
-  * `Plot_histogram.py` - this function contains the function necessary for plotting the parameter frequency density

 Others